Rhode Island's 1st congressional district

 Rhode Island's 1st congressional district is a congressional district in the U.S. state of Rhode Island.
 It includes all of Bristol and Newport counties, along with parts of Providence County, including most of the city of Providence.
+At 555,745 residents, the district has the lowest population among all U.S. congressional districts.

 The district was made vacant in 2023 by the resignation of Democrat David Cicilline, who served from 2011 to 2023.
-He was succeeded by Democrat Gabe Amo, a former Biden White House aide and the first Black person to represent Rhode Island as a member of Congress.
+He was succeeded by Democrat Gabe Amo, a former Biden White House aide and the state's first black U.S. representative.